Mesquite trees are one of the most common types of trees found in parts of Mexico and the Southwestern United States.

 - The seedpods of screwbean mesquite trees can be eaten raw or used as a part of meals, syrups, or cakes.

-- Seedpods of screwbean mesquite trees are highly nutritious with significant amounts of calcium, magnesium, iron, zinc, potassium, and amino acids.
-They are rich in fiber.
+- The seedpods of screwbean mesquite trees are highly nutritious, with significant amounts of calcium, magnesium, iron, zinc, potassium, and amino acids.
+They are also rich in fiber.

-- Seedpods can be used to make smoothies and other drinks.
+- Screwbean mesquite tree seedpods can be used to make smoothies and other drinks.